Arthritis of neck

 Posterior scalene

-Superficial back muscles which extend the head and neck, elevate and retract the scapula, and elevate ribs:
+Superficial back muscles that extend the head and neck, elevate and retract the scapula, and elevate ribs:

 Trapezius